 Funding through the Southeast Asia Center

-The Southeast Asia Center’s flagship funding source is the Foreign Language and Area Studies Fellowship, which provides tuition and living support for fellows pursuing language and area studies.
-The Southeast Asia Center also provides general financial support for graduate students through the Christen J. Grorud Endowed Memorial Fellowship.
+The Center for Southeast Asia & its Diasporas’ flagship funding source is the Foreign Language and Area Studies Fellowship, which provides tuition and living support for fellows pursuing language and area studies.
+The Center for Southeast Asia & its Diasporas also provides general financial support for graduate students through the Christen J. Grorud Endowed Memorial Fellowship.
 Research and conference travel funds are available for graduate students through the Keyes Award and Gething Award.
 Students should also explore funding opportunities through the University of Washington, and other institutions supporting Southeast Asia Studies.

 Gething Award for graduate student conference travel and Keyes Award for graduate student research travel

-The application period for the Thomas W. & Mary C. Gething Award and the Charles and Jane Keyes Award is closed.
+The application period for the Thomas & Mary Gething Award and the Charles and Jane Keyes Award is closed.
+Check back in January 2024 for information on the next application period.

 The Thomas and Mary Gething Award provides partial travel funding for UW graduate students, with preference given to applications proposing travel for professional conferences and workshops in order to present papers related to Southeast Asia.
 The Charles and Jane Keyes Award provides partial funding for UW graduate student travel, with preference given to applications proposing travel to Southeast Asia for research purposes.
 Both awards were established thanks to generous gifts from Professor Emeritus Thomas and Mary Gething and Professor Emeritus Charles (Biff) and Jane Keyes.